constarg/UNIPI-Announcements-Desktop/README.md

   2) The other two options are related to the department of the particular student.

 # Platform
-  The program was created on the linux platform, however a version will be made which will also run on windows.
+  The program was created on the linux platform.
+However a version will be made which will also run on windows.

 # Set - Up
   The program will perform all the necessary functions to be able to run properly if the following command is executed.<br>